Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 12.31.32 UTC
+- WIB: Jumat, 5 Desember 2025 13.44.50 UTC
-- WITA: Jumat, 5 Desember 2025 13.31.32 UTC
+- WITA: Jumat, 5 Desember 2025 14.44.50 UTC
-- WIT: Jumat, 5 Desember 2025 14.31.32 UTC
+- WIT: Jumat, 5 Desember 2025 15.44.50 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational